tomalbrc/filament/docs/src/third-party-compat.md

 While filament does not support reading YAML files of third party mods/plugins, it should be possible to write a conversion script.

+Some older itemsadder resourcepacks use the armor stand head display contexts for the models.
+Make sure to set `display` to `head` in the decorations' properties to properly display them.

 # WorldEdit

 Everything should be fully compatible, the only known bug is decorations not appearing or being removed when cloning or moving an area.
 This can be fixed by a server restart